NainaSahiri/Grad_Project1_Group3/DailyUpdates.md

 #### November 14th

 ###### Anjana Thanguturi
-Integrated our calculator and voice recognition functionalities.
+Integrated our calculator and voice recognition functionalities

+###### Naina Sahiri
+Explored the feature of Amazon RDS and created a database in amazon RDS

 --------------------------------------------------------------------------------------------------------------------------------------------------